Published March 10, 2015 by Scott Allen Burns; last updated Oct 2, 2018

 Here are the six Liquitex colors investigated earlier, showing the original measured reflectance (blue curve) and the reflectance generated by the LLSS algorithm (red curve):

 Notice how there tends to be more discrepancy between the original reflectance curve and the generated one at the very high and low wavelengths.
 Human vision is far less sensitive to these outer wavelengths, so these discrepancies have little impact on perceived color.
+The optimization process takes advantage of this reduced visual sensitivity and keeps the slope as close to zero as possible at both ends of the spectral range.
 Keep in mind that even though the two curves may differ considerably at the ends, they both give the identical sRGB values and perceived color.

 Your choice of which algorithm to use depends on your specific needs.
 If computational efficiency is more important than realistic color mixing, use ILSS.
 For best results at the expense of much more computation, use ILLSS.
 The LLSS method offers a balance of good results and moderately high computational effort.